 Motion graphics are a fantastic visual communication tool, but they take more work and expertise to make than static content.
-To make the best motion graphics possible, you need the right elements—aka creators and skills.
+To make a good motion graphic, you need the right elements—aka creators and skills.
 We’ve made plenty of motion graphics (and a few mistakes along the way), so we’ve learned a lot about the crucial things that will make or break both your final product and the process along the way.

 To help you avoid those mistakes, we’re sharing the 7 things you need to make a really successful motion graphic, from start to finish.
 Some are roles, some are skills, and some are useful tips.
 No matter your team size, these are helpful reminders to make sure you have all aspects of production covered.